 b) Justified - Retaining these sites as Green Belt is not an appropriate strategy.
-The evidence suggests that removal of the Green Belt notation is justified by existing evidence (when compared against adjacent land releases) and that re-appraisal of the performance of the Green Belt post allocation, would have clearly indicated that leaving these sites as Green Belt does not meet the Five Purposes.
-Thus, taking into account the reasonable alternatives, and based on proportionate evidence, these sites should be removed from the Green Belt.
+The removal of the Green Belt notation is justified by existing evidence and the lack of performance of any meaningful Green Belt function.
+A reasonable alternative would be to remove the sites from the Green Belt and thus ensure that they- collectively- have the best ability to meet local economic needs in a flexible manner.
+Taking into account the reasonable alternatives, and based on proportionate evidence, these sites should be removed from the Green Belt.

-d) Consistent with National Policy - The retention of these sites as Green Belt does not meet current national policy- in particular relating to the need to maintain openness of this land; the need to secure permanence of Green Belt boundaries, and; the need for Green Belt to meet the Five Purposes to some degree.
+d) Consistent with National Policy - The retention of these sites as Green Belt does not meet current national policy- in particular relating to the need to maintain the openness of this land; the need to secure permanence of Green Belt boundaries, and; the need for Green Belt to meet the Five Purposes to some degree.
 Fundamentally, these sites do not meet any of the criteria expected of Green Belt land.
 Leaving them designated as such is illogical and unreasonable.

-3.25 These concerns would be rectified if Bericote's sites are removed from the Green Belt and allocated for development.
+3.29 These concerns would be rectified if Bericote's sites are removed from the Green Belt and allocated for development.